 Since liposuction is a cosmetic procedure, it is highly unlikely that your insurance will cover any costs.
 Check with your medical provider about whether financing or payment plans are available.
 Many men and women have found that liposuction surgery has improved their appearance, their outlook, their comfort level, their self-esteem, and their quality of life.

-The doctors and staff at Southwest Breast and Aesthetics in Phoenix, AZ possess the training, the experience, and the “personal touch” to help you maximize your results and satisfaction from your liposuction surgery.
+Our Phoenix plastic surgeons and staff at Southwest Breast and Aesthetics possess the training, the experience, and the “personal touch” to help you maximize your results and satisfaction from your liposuction surgery.
 We invite you to schedule a consultation today!

 Your journey to better begins with a consultation at Southwest Breast and Aesthetics.
 Our plastic surgeons set the standards for plastic surgery through their innovative procedures and meticulous attention to detail.
 Discover a better experience by booking your consultation at Southwest Breast and Aesthetics today.